cloudyluna/StardewValleyMods/MaintainGlowRingsIndoorsRadius/README.md

 > Copyright (c) 2024 Cloudyluna

-This project is licensed under the AGPL-3.0-or-later License - see the `LICENSE` file for details.
+This project is licensed under the AGPL-3.0-or-later license - see the `LICENSE` file for details.